 This principle applies to all games with user-defined graphics settings, and this includes Star Wars: Battlefront 2, where you need a good PC to get excellent frame rates.

-What you first need to do is to ensure that you meet the minimum requirements at least and we highly recommend that you meet the recommended PC specs if high frame rates are what you’re looking for.
+What you first need to do is to make sure that you meet the minimum requirements, at least, and we highly recommend that you meet the recommended PC specs if high frame rates are what you’re looking for.

 So without any further explanation, here are the system requirements (minimum and recommended) for Star Wars: Battlefront 2.

 These settings below are not to be considered as the actual best settings for Star Wars: Battlefront 2.
 They are just the settings that work best for us and that our comprehensive testing showed us works best for most PCs.

 Fullscreen Mode: Fullscreen

 Use fullscreen to gain a performance boost over the other options.
 You can also set to Borderless if you want a smoother and much faster transition when alt-tabbing.

 Vertical Sync: Off